-Today, we’ll have a look at the differences between TCP and UDP, as well as the reasons why there are two transport layer protocols.
+Today, we’ll look at the differences between TCP and UDP and the reasons why there are two transport layer protocols.

 In a nutshell, whenever you send data on the internet (such as sending a file over Skype or Facebook, or just a mail), the transfer protocol is like a postman that sends that information to the destination by splitting it into several small packages (packets).

-They are both built on top of the IP protocol, meaning that each packet sent by either protocol is forwarded to an IP address through a series of intermediary routers.
+They are both built on the IP protocol, meaning that each packet sent by either protocol is forwarded to an IP address through a series of intermediary routers.

-In fact, neither one of them interacts directly with the IP layer.
-You probably heard of them as TCP/IP and UDP/IP – it’s the same thing.
-People just call them TCP and UDP for the sake of simplicity.
-Although they are, by far, the most used, the TCP and UDP are not the only two protocols working on top of IP.
-For example, there are many different VPN protocols used to hide and encrypt data.
+However, they are, by far, the most used; the TCP and UDP are not the only two protocols working on top of IP.
+For example, many different VPN protocols are used to hide and encrypt data.

 What is the TCP?

-TCP is a connection-oriented protocol that sends packets back and forth from the sender to the destination, and vice-versa.
-It ensures that every packet is delivered to the server in the exact order it was originally sent by establishing a two-sided connection between the sender and receiver.
+TCP is a connection-oriented protocol that sends packets back and forth from the sender to the destination and vice-versa.
+It ensures that every packet is delivered to the server in the exact order it was sent initially by establishing a two-sided connection between the sender and receiver.

 It also uses a flow control mechanism that stores data in buffers.
-This way, the application will send data only when it’s ready to be received, preventing the sender to be overwhelmed, and avoiding bottlenecks.
+This way, the application will send data only when it’s ready to be received, preventing the sender from being overwhelmed and avoiding bottlenecks.
 However, all this overhead work means that TCP is usually slower.

-TCP is the best choice if you are hosting a website, or if you need to ensure that data is sent correctly and without risk of corruption.
+TCP is the best choice if you are hosting a website or need to ensure that data is sent correctly and without risk of corruption.
 However, you need both sides to be online or communication cannot be set up.

 Pros of TCP